You are no longer the Creative Director, the Art Director, Writer, Designer

 - Identify unconventional media opportunities, such as outdoor / ambient or live action flash entertainment.

 - Identify information that your audience would find useful, that your audience would search for - or respond to - if presented to them in the right place at the right time.
+One such example would be a doctor's office or medical practice that produces 30 or 60 second videos that address common concerns and questions such as seasonal allergies.

 - Identify places to reach prospects who currently do business with your competitors.